VikeLabs/Passr/docs/Submitting First Pull Request.md

 ## Create a Pull Request

 Go to your Passr repository on github and click on the 'compare & pull request' button to submit the pull request.
+Provide any necessary details that you think would be helfpul.

 You will need at least two approvals in order to merge in your work with any pull request.
-Provide any necessary details that you think would be useful.

-Congratulations, you have submitted your first Passr Pull request!
-Celebrate with a little dance or a drink of your choice.
+:tada: Congratulations, you have submitted your first Passr Pull request!
+Celebrate with a little dance or a treat of your choice. :raised_hands: :ice_cream: